No Place Like Home (Big Country album)

-No Place Like Home is the fifth studio album by Scottish band Big Country, released in 1991. (see 1991 in music).
+No Place Like Home is the fifth studio album by Scottish band Big Country, released in September 1991.
 Its title derives from a quote in The Wonderful Wizard of Oz, which is referenced by the first track, "We're Not in Kansas".
 Dorothy's statement was in turn taken from the famous poem and song Home!
 Sweet Home! by John Howard Payne and Henry Bishop.

 Critical reception

 Upon its release, Simon Dudfield of NME noted the band's transition from their "straight rock" and "old Scottish growl" to "a more traditional R&B feel".
 He concluded, "By returning to a form of music they truly love, Big Country have made a commendable step in the right direction; a bright start to their decade."
-Caren Myers was critical of the album and concluded there is "no place like the bin".
+Caren Myers of Melody Maker was critical of the album and concluded there is "no place like the bin".
 She described Big Country as a band that "makes Lime Spiders look like The Rolling Stones" and Adamson as a "Celtic Springsteen wannabe".
 She felt the album was made up of a "series of insufferable bar-room boogies" and added, "This, we are told, is Big Country getting back to basics, their R&B roots.
 Naturally, all sentient listeners will wish they wouldn't, but who listens to us anyway?"